Saikat-RMSTU/LifeExpectancyPrediction_with_ML/01_README.md

   - **thinness 5-9 years** : Prevalence of thinness among children for Age 5 to 9(%)
   - **Income composition of resources** : Human Development Index in terms of income composition of resources (index ranging from 0 to 1)
   - **Schooling** : Number of years of Schooling(years)
-- Features were preprocessed, with unreliable columns excluded (e.g., population data) and missing values imputed.

 ### **Technologies Used**
 - **Programming Language**: Python